 Investing in your education is a great investment in your future!
 Earning a degree at Northland is not only affordable, it’s a smart investment in you.

 Apply for financial aid EARLY and remember to REAPPLY for each school year in attendance.
 A school year is fall, spring, and summer semesters.
-To apply for financial aid you must complete in the Free Application for Federal Student Aid (FAFSA).
+To apply for financial aid you must complete in the FREE Application for Federal Student Aid (FAFSA).
 You can submit the FAFSA beginning October 1, 2019 using 2018 tax information for the 2020-2021 academic year (Fall 2020; Spring 2021; summer 2021).
 To complete the FAFSA in Spanish, after clicking on the link for the Free Application for Federal Financial Aid (FAFSA) above, click on "Espanol" in the upper right hand corner of the website.

 Northland provides a checklist to help facilitate the financial aid process, in order to make it as easy as possible.

 The Business Office oversees the distribution of a student’s financial aid refund.